 1 loaf of ciabatta bread, cubed

 ½ cup arugula

-2. In a large skillet, add 2 Tbsp olive oil, shallots and garlic over low heat.
+4. In a large non-stick skillet (or wok), add 1 Tbsp olive oil, the shallots and garlic over low heat.
 Sauté for 1 minute.
-Add tempeh bacon, and turn heat up to medium-high.
-Move tempeh around the skillet constantly to keep it from burning.
-When it reaches the level of crispness you like (I did mine for ~7 minutes), spread onto a plate lined with paper towels.
+Then, add the tempeh bacon, and turn heat up to medium-high.
+Fry the tempeh bacon until it’s crispy enough for you (I did mine for ~7 minutes).
+Then, spoon it into a large mixing bowl and set aside.

 5. Now, it’s time to toast the bread for the vegan panzanella salad.
 Using the same skillet (or wok) that you fried the tempeh bacon in, add the cubed bread, drizzle it with 1 Tbsp olive oil, and stir it around over high heat until it’s toasted enough for you.
 I did about 5 minutes.